Sweet Honey in the Rock: The founder's retirement

-In December 2002, Reagon announced to the other then-current members of Sweet Honey in the Rock that she would be retiring from the group after the 30th anniversary year (2003).
-She told the other members that if they wanted to continue without her, she would support and accept that, but if not then 2003 would be Sweet Honey in the Rock's final year.
+In December 2002, the founder Bernice Johnson Reagon, announced to the other then-current members of Sweet Honey in the Rock, (who were Aisha Kahlil, Nitanju Bolade Casel, Ysaye Maria Barnwell, Carol Lynn Maillard, and Shirley Childress Johnson Saxton) that she would be retiring from the group after the 30th anniversary year (2003).
+She told the other members that if they wanted to continue without her, she would support and accept that, but if they did not want too continue without Bernice, then 2003 would be Sweet Honey in the Rock's final year.
 The other members of Sweet Honey decided to continue singing and performing shows without her, and they did three days of auditioning with 10 different women, who either were a substitute/former singer or someone that the members knew personally.
-After 3 days, they decided to pick two singers to rejoin Sweet Honey in the Rock: Louise Robinson (who was the second member of Sweet Honey and one of the original members of the group, who stayed from 1973 to 1976) and Arnae Batson (who is the 22nd Sweet Honey singer, who had been a substitute singer since 1994).
-By 2004, Reagon started to leave the group and then sometimes temporarily come back to perform with them between 2004 and 2006, before completely retiring in 2006.
+After 3 days, they decided they got too a point where they pick who can rejoin the group, originally they came down to two women, and they couldn't choose which one to rejoin their group, until they quickly decided that they didn't need to only just choose one of them to rejoin, so they picked both women to rejoin Sweet Honey in the Rock: Louise Robinson (who is the 2nd Sweet Honey singer and one of the original founding members of the group, who stayed from 1973 to 1976) and Arnaé Batson (who is the 22nd Sweet Honey singer, who had been a substitute singer since 1994.)
+By 2004, Reagon started to leave the group, but sometimes temporarily performed with them between 2004 and 2006, before completely retiring in 2006.